 Since 2011, and in co-operation with our nationwide partners and national employers’ associations as well as training institutes, we honour those schools that put emphasis on STEM values.
 The signet “STEM-friendly school” is not an award for the best STEM schools, but for those taking first, important steps into that direction.
 It is, if you will, an award for mass sports.
 Our goal is to reach 10% of secondary schools.

-The Award is given to the schools by 40 partner-organisations.
-The initiative has awarded 1700 schools since 2011.
+The Award is given to the schools by partner-organisations.
+The initiative has awarded many schools since 2011.
 The award “STEM-friendly school” is under the patronage of the Standing Conference of the Ministers of Education and Cultural Affairs of the Länder in the Federal Republic of Germany.
 More information here.

 2017 was the year in which the initiative founded the new programm “digital school”, concept by Fraunhofer Society, Verband deutscher Ingenieure, Gesellschaft für Informatik, Dienstleistungsgesellschaft für Informatik; Wissensfabrik für Deutschland e.V.; eco Verband der Internetwirtschaft and other ones.
-In 2017 the initiative awarded 100 schools with the award „Digital School“, in 2018 we awarded 150 schools.
 The award “Digital School” is under the patronage of the Federal Government Commissioner for Digitalisation, Dorothee Bär.

 Using the „STEM-meter“, we measure results achievement, using indicators and their temporal evolution.
 The IW Köln also supplies us with data and facts concerning the development on the STEM-related job market, as well as the monthly numbers on the STEM gap.